Archive for the ‘Olympics’ Category

 Over the new few weeks, upwards of six million of people will be descending on the Olympic Park in Stratford East for the 2012 Games (us included).

 Here’s our pick of the best independent cafes around the Olympic Park area, plus some fun things to do for when you’re Olympic-ed out.
-All these cafes and places are in our App, which has 120+ cafes, 380+ things to do, off-line maps, a survival guide, access, wifi and gluten free details, plus hundreds of photos and regular updates.
+All these cafes and places are in our App, which has 120+ cafes, 380+ things to do, off-line maps, a survival guide, access, wifi and gluten free details, plus hundreds of photos.
 Whenever you’re in an entry, (even if you’re looking at it from America or Europe), you’ll be able to see what’s nearby, so you can carve out an itinerary from wherever you are.

 If you’re new to London, familiarise yourself with the Transport for London site and the Tube map and also, have a look at the London Overground line.
 It serves lots of the cafes below and also Stratford.
 A handy place to get this line is from Highbury and Islington station, a few stops away from King’s Cross on the Victoria line.

 Cafes and eateries around the Olympic Park (closest listed first):

 1) The Counter Cafe at the Stour Space Gallery, 7 Roach Road, Hackney Wick, London, London E3 2PA, @thecountercafe, 00 44 7834 275 920.
 This is a very cool London cafe by the canal with great views of the Stadium.
 Laid back yet buzzing and arty, it’ll have you going back.
 Mon-Fri 8am-5pm, Sat-Sun 9am-5pm.
 Tapas Thu-Sun 6.30pm-late.
 Wi-fi.
 Accessible.
 Travel: Hackney Wick overground.